 Thursday, 04 November 2021

-B&CE offers a great example of one particular capability of the bethebrand suite, to provide a sophisticated, mass, document management system.
+People's Partnership offers a great example of one particular capability of the bethebrand suite, to provide a sophisticated, mass, document management system.

-B&CE Group is a not-for-profit organisation established in 1942 by unions and federations with the intention of providing financial products for the construction industry.
+People's Partnership Group is a not-for-profit organisation established in 1942 by unions and federations with the intention of providing financial products for the construction industry.
 Construction workers, who tended to move jobs frequently, needed a way to build up holiday pay.

 Its first scheme was simple but effective for workers, and hassle-free for employers.
 Every week, a construction worker would buy a stamp to stick on a card.
 They could then cash in the card to give themselves money to live on when they took a holiday.
 Over time, construction workers needed more than just a holiday pay scheme.
-B&CE created more financial products and substantially grew its membership.
+People's Partnership created more financial products and substantially grew its membership.